kywagaha/gemini/README.md

 CLIENT_ID=123456
 CLIENT_SECRET=abcdefg
 ```
-Note that your client ID and secret will be exposed if someone looks in to the compiled source files, so it's best to just compile a version for yourself if you want to use your own client ID and secret.

 # Usage
 While a track is playing, Gemini will update to show the current song and artist.